anharu2394/rust-llvm-calculator/README.md

 # The calculator using Inkwell and Rust Peg

-This is my first llvm project🎉
+This is my first llvm project. 🎉

-This uses Rust Peg to parse, Inkwell to compile.
+This project uses Rust Peg to parse, Inkwell to compile.

 Using Failure, This project handle errors effectively.